-These cookies are excellent to make for friend gatherings, birthdays, or for a weekend treat aside a barbecue.
+These cookies are excellent to make for friend gatherings, birthdays, or for a weekend treat aside a barbecue or just because you want a little something special.

-Cookies lend itself to creating variations, and so this recipe is inspired by my cookie skillet, my cookies and cream cookies, and my brown butter M&M cookies.
+Cookies lend itself to endless varieties and possibilities, so this recipe is inspired by my delicious kitchen sink cookie skillet, my chocolate peppermint cookies, and my classic brown butter M&M cookies.

 - Butter: Make sure your butter is room temperature, so let it sit on the counter for at least 20 minutes before using.
 If you're taking the butter out from the freezer, approximately 40 minutes should do it.